Abu Mena

 The Coptic Orthodox Church maintains the site.
 A monastic community guards the relics of Saint Menas and continues liturgical life.
 Pilgrims, primarily Coptic Christians, continue to visit and venerate the saint.
 The Coptic calendar commemorates Menas's feast day.
 While the therapeutic baths no longer function, the tradition of seeking the saint's intercession continues.

 Walk the ancient site with awareness that you are crossing ground sacred to Christians for over 1,500 years.
 If timing permits and access is available, observe the Coptic monastic community at prayer.
-Approach the experience not merely as tourism but as pilgrimage—the same impulse that drew visitors from across the Mediterranean in late antiquity.
-Whether or not you seek miraculous healing, consider what it meant for ancient pilgrims to travel vast distances for the hope the saint's intercession offered.
+Approach the experience not merely as tourism but as pilgrimage—the same impulse that drew ancient visitors here.
+Whether or not you seek miraculous healing, consider what it meant for pilgrims to travel vast distances for the hope the saint's intercession offered.

 Coptic Orthodox Christianity